Spec-ify/specify/docs/file-structure.md

 ### [Progress.cs](/client/Progress.cs)

 Progress.cs contains the code that triggers the files in the Methods Folder (collection), and Monolith.cs (Upload / Export).
-Also contains (in the text-based UI) the colors for the status texts.

 ### [Monolith.cs](/client/Monolith.cs)